mapbox/mapbox-directions-swift/README.md

 ## Usage

 You’ll need a [Mapbox access token](https://www.mapbox.com/developers/api/#access-tokens) in order to use the API.
-If you’re already using the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [OS X SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/osx), MapboxDirections.swift automatically recognizes your access token, as long as you’ve placed it in the `MGLMapboxAccessToken` key of your application’s Info.plist file.
+If you’re already using the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/macos), MapboxDirections.swift automatically recognizes your access token, as long as you’ve placed it in the `MGLMapboxAccessToken` key of your application’s Info.plist file.

 ### Basics